 Cutaneous Leishmaniasis Disease Background

-Cutaneous leishmaniasis has a wide distribution, spreading from the Indian subcontinent, across Central and South-Western Asia, to the Mediterranean Basin, the northern half of the African continent, and Central and South America, but 90% of cases are found in Iran, Syria, Saudi Arabia, Afghanistan, Peru and Brazil.
+Cutaneous leishmaniasis has a wide distribution, spreading from the Indian subcontinent, across Central and South-Western Asia, to the Mediterranean Basin, the northern half of the African continent, and Central and South America.
 In its different forms, cutaneous leishmaniasis is caused by over 15 different species of the protozoan parasite Leishmania, transmitted by infected female sandflies.
 The reservoir host is either infected humans (anthroponotic CL- ACL, post kala-azar dermal leishmaniasis – PKDL) or mammals (zoonotic – ZCL).

 DNDi is focused on developing treatment for cutaneous leishmaniasis caused by L. tropica and L. braziliensis – because of the severity of these diseases and their public health importance.